Parent and Family Information

 - The student has been involved in accidents in which alcohol is involved.

-- The student misses classes or appointments because s/he is hung over.
+- The student misses classes or appointments because they are hung over.

-- The student is having difficulties in relationships with peers because of his or her excessive use of alcohol or drugs.
+- The student is having difficulties in relationships with peers because of their excessive use of alcohol or drugs.

-- The student has been involved in sexual activity he or she later regrets.
+- The student has been involved in sexual activity they later regret.

 - The student has had erratic emotional outbursts.